awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 For Lambda runtime errors and other function errors, the Lambda service does not return an error code\.
 A `2xx` series status code indicates that the Lambda service accepted the request\.
 Instead of an error code, Lambda indicates the error by including the `X-Amz-Function-Error` header in the response\.

 For asynchronous invocation, events are queued before Lambda sends them to your function\.
 For valid requests, Lambda returns a success response immediately and adds the event to the queue\.
 Lambda then reads events from the queue and invokes the function\.
 If an error occurs, Lambda retries with behavior that varies depending on the type of error\.
-For more information, see [Asynchronous Invocation](invocation-async.md)\.
+For more information, see [Asynchronous invocation](invocation-async.md)\.

-## Error Handling in Clients<a name="java-exceptions-clients"></a>
+## Error handling in clients<a name="java-exceptions-clients"></a>

 Clients that invoke Lambda functions can choose to handle errors or pass them on to the end user\.
 The correct error handling behavior depends on the type of application, the audience, and the source of the error\.
 For example, if an invocation fails with an error code `429` \(too many requests\), the AWS CLI retries up to 4 times before showing an error to the user\.